jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 ### Command Line FFmpeg (tab)
 By selecting the 'Command Line FFmpeg' tab you will see the command of each selected profile.
 To change a command on the fly, you must first enable the write function on the [Setup dialog](https://github.com/jeanslack/Videomass2/blob/gh-pages/Pages/Startup/Setup.md).
 Remember that a profile changed on the fly will only be applied in the conversion process but will not be stored on the profile.
-To save a profile, you will need to use the 'New ..' function in the tool bar.
+To save a new profile, you will need to use the 'New..' function in the toolbar.

 [Back](../../../videomass2_use.md)